OPAL Functions

 | pivot_array | Converts an array of "key"-"value" pairs into an object with key-value attributes. |

-| regex | Coerce a string literal to a regular expression. |
+| regex | Builds a value of type regex from a string expression. |

 | regex_replace | Deprecated alias of replace_regex. |